Syllabus

 Lab Experiences:

-Unit 12: Chapter 25- Organic Chemistry: (2 weeks)
+Chapter 25- Organic Chemistry: (after AP Exam)

 Naming functional groups such as alkanes, alkenes, alkynes, basic characteristics of functional groups, esterification reaction, polymerization reactions, petrochemical industry